andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - there are _many_ near enemies in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

-There are smaller-scale versions in many other places.
-DDD is one of them.
+There are smaller-scale instances of this story in many other places.
+The application of DDD is one of them.

 Why do they arise?
 They arise because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
 They forget the simple four lines of the Agile manifesto, or ignore the DevOps goals of breaking down boundaries and building a culture of learning.
 Instead get tied up in the complicated details which seem more "valuable" and where the "expertise" lies.